mxstbr/mxstbr.github.io/_posts/2016-01-11-npm-commands.md

 }
 ```

-Now your collaborators can enter `$ npm test` into the terminal and Mocha will unit test your application without needing to globally install anything!
+Now your collaborators can enter `$ npm run test` into the terminal and Mocha will unit test your application without needing to globally install anything!